panzi/qjoypad/README.md

 =========

-This is a fork of [QJoyPad](http://qjoypad.sourceforge.net/) with some small additional features and some bug/memory leak fixes.
-QJoyPad was originally developed by Nathan Gaylinn
-<wren42@users.sourceforge.net> and John Toman <virtuoussin13@users.sourceforge.net>.
+This is a fork of [QJoyPad](http://qjoypad.sourceforge.net/) with some small additional features, Qt 5 port and some bug/memory leak fixes.
+QJoyPad was originally developed by Nathan Gaylinn <wren42@users.sourceforge.net> and John Toman <virtuoussin13@users.sourceforge.net>.
 This fork is maintained by Mathias Panzenböck <grosser.meister.morti@gmx.net>.

 ![Screenshot](http://i.imgur.com/Cuql4Mr.png)